 Piping Bag/ Food Storage Bag

-Technically, you could make these mini lemon pavlovas and filling with a spoon if you like the very rustic, messy look.
+Technically, you could make these pavlovas and filling with a spoon if you like the very rustic, messy look.
 I use a large sturdy piping bag with large star tip for the meringue.
 And smaller disposable ones for the lemon curd and whip cream filling.
 It gives you quicker, more controlled piping.

 Pairing knife